 But what about all the contamination?

-It is difficult to not think about this fact.
-But, there was an interesting study published in 2006 in the Journal of the American Medical Association that found that out of 100,000 people who ate fish two times per week for 70 years, only 24 deaths from cancer would actually occur due to the contaminants.
-On the flip-side, 7,000 deaths from heart disease would be prevented.
+A study published in 2006 in the Journal of the American Medical Association found that out of 100,000 people who ate fish two times per week for 70 years, only 24 deaths from cancer would actually occur due to the contaminants.
+Alternatively, 7,000 deaths from heart disease would be prevented.
 As the health benefits of fish are put into perspective, it begins to look like the pros outweigh the cons.
-There are ways to work around the cons of eating fish, and the best way is to be educated about what consume.Fish are a healthy food...here's how to make the best choice Click To Tweet
+There are ways to work around the cons of eating fish, and the best way is to be educated about what to consume [i].

 A helpful tool when choosing fish is Seafood Watch.
 Their mission is “to empower consumers and businesses to make choices for a healthy ocean.”
 Through the Monterey Bay Aquarium, they work to educate the public about sustainable seafood issues and make sound recommendations on which seafood items are best to choose.
 They have a fantastic mobile app to download as well.
 It allows you to search for seafood and sushi quickly and provides up-to-date recommendations.
 You’re even able to search for restaurants that serve ocean-friendly seafood.